jufgutierrezgo/python-vlc-rm/README.rst

 * Indoor Environment module:
     The module has a set of attributes to define the empty rectangular room where the light wave propagates.
 The module calculates a grid of points to discretize the surface of walls into square smaller areas.
-It alsa computes the pairwise distance and the cosine angle between grid of points.
+It also computes the pairwise distance and the cosine angle between the points of the grid.

     | Properties:
     | ├── Name